thebigkoch/machine_learning_01/README.md

 ## Results

-The current polynomial model does not accurately predict the exponential results of the equation.
+The current polynomial model does not accurately predict the exponential results of the actual equation.
 For reference:

 ```
 Actual = $9,375.00, Predicted = $2,305.64